Front Page Detectives

 Grissim never returned home and was never to be seen again, though school authorities confirmed she attended both classes.

-The victim was reported missing a month after her disappearance because authorities initially believed she was a runaway.
+The teen was reported missing a month after her disappearance because authorities initially believed she was a runaway.
 Both Grissim and her younger sister, Starr Lara, had been wards of the state due to their father being in prison and their mother being declared unfit to care for them.
-Hence, the girls lived with a foster mother.
+The girls lived with a foster mother.

 Article continues below advertisement